 Students receiving the Federal Pell Grant, HOPE Scholarship/Grant or Zell Miller Scholarship/Grant, and HOPE Career Grant will have the designated amount applied to their tuition and fees after registration for each term eligible.
-A copy of the student's schedule/bill can be viewed online using the college's BannerWeb have been paid.
+A copy of the student's schedule/bill can be viewed online using the college's BannerWeb 661 information system after financial aid has been awarded, and, if applicable, all other fees have been paid.
 If the student's schedule changes after registration, his/her financial aid award is subject to change.